aosp-mirror/platform_frameworks_base/tools/layoutlib/create/README.txt

 - Strategies
 ------------

-We currently have 4 strategies to deal with overriding the rendering code and make it run in Eclipse.
+We currently have 6 strategies to deal with overriding the rendering code and make it run in Eclipse.
 Most of these strategies are implemented hand-in-hand by the bridge (which runs in Eclipse) and the generator.

 1- Class Injection

-This is the easiest: we currently inject 4 classes, namely:
+This is the easiest: we currently inject the following classes:
 - OverrideMethod and its associated MethodListener and MethodAdapter are used to intercept calls to some specific methods that are stubbed out and change their return value.
 - CreateInfo class, which configured the generator.
 Not used yet, but could in theory help us track what the generator changed.
+- AutoCloseable and Objects are part of Java 7.
+To enable us to still run on Java 6, new classes are injected.
+The implementation for these classes has been taken from Android's libcore (platform/libcore/luni/src/main/java/java/...).
+- Charsets, IntegralToString and UnsafeByteSequence are not part of the standard JAVA VM.
+  They are added to the Dalvik VM for performance reasons.
+An implementation that is very close to the original (which is at platform/libcore/luni/src/main/java/...) is injected.
+  Since these classees were in part of the java package, where we can't inject classes, all references to these have been updated (See strategy 4- Refactoring Classes).

 2- Overriding methods